Search

 Dr. David Pinzon

 I am a family and emergency medicine doctor in Edmonton.
 I am a clinical lecturer for the University of Alberta Family Medicine program.
-Currently serve in both ACFP award and Board committee.
+Currently I serve on both the ACFP Board and the Member Engagement and Recognition Committee.

 Why are you volunteering to serve on this committee?

-I joined the ACFP Awards and Recognition Committee because I believe in recognizing and promoting the great efforts our experienced or in-training Family Physicians are doing to improve education and patient care in Alberta.
+I joined the ACFP Member Engagement and Recognition Committee because I believe in recognizing and promoting the great efforts our experienced or in-training family physicians are doing to improve education and patient care in Alberta.

 What about the ACFP’s work do you find most valuable?